There has been a lot of speculation that Chinese investment in Canadian real estate will decline due to the current conditions in the Canadian market.

 Billions Worth of Properties Were Seized By The Chinese Government

-How Foreign-buyer Tax Will Affect Chinese Property Investors
+How Will Foreign-Buyer Tax Affect Chinese Property Investors?

-According to Burley “the fact that Thailand has pushed past Canada as a favoured country for investment doesn’t represent any loss of interest in Canada.”
+According to Byron Burley, “the fact that Thailand has pushed past Canada as a favoured country for investment doesn’t represent any loss of interest in Canada.”

 As with all things real estate related, we’ll have to wait and see how the future of Chinese real estate investment unfolds with the newly imposed rules and other factors.
 But as the conditions with the Canadian market begin to stabilize, it’s safe to assume that the Chinese interest will continue to grow.